src/EarthSHAB/config.py

 Wind Interpolation Methods

-EarthSHAB’s GFS and ERA5 readers both expose three different methods for interpolating wind from the discrete pressure levels of a forecast to the balloon’s continuous altitude during simulation.
-The active method is selected from a single config field:
+EarthSHAB’s unified Forecast reader (which serves both GFS and ERA5 netcdf files) interpolates wind from the discrete pressure levels of a forecast to the balloon’s continuous altitude during simulation.
+The wind field is selected by three orthogonal config fields:

 forecast = dict(